+•

+2024 2023

-2023 \$'000 2022 \$'000
+\$'000 \$'000

-3 Significant transactions with government related entities
+Significant transactions with government related entities

 The Board invests the majority of its funds through Funds SA.
-Information balances between the Board and Funds SA are set out below. on about transactions and
+Information about balances between the Board and Funds SA are set out below. out transactions and

 Income (expense):

-Gain/(loss) on change in fair value of other financial assets 9,557 (7,365)
+Gain/(loss) on change in fair value of other financial assets 9,759 9,557

-Total income/(expense) from Funds SA 9,557 (7,365)
+Total income/(expense) from Funds SA 9,759 9,557

 Current assets:

-Investments in unlisted unit trusts at fair value 515 500
+Investments in unlisted unit trusts at fair value 539 515

-Non-current assets:
+Non-current assets: 424.007 404.004

-Investments in unlisted unit trusts at fair value 124,261 111,470
+Investments in unlisted unit trusts at fair value 134,997 124,261

-Collectively but not individually significant transactions with govern nment related entities
+Collectively but not individually significant transactions with government t related entities

-Quantitative information about transactions and balances between the Bo Government entities are set out below. pard and other SA
+Quantitative information about transactions and balances between the Board a Government entities are set out below. and other SA

 Income:

-Interest revenue 389 97
+Interest revenue 554 389

 Expenses:

-Funds distributed to public health entities
+Funds distributed to public health entities 0.054 7.000

-and prescribed research bodies 7,039 6,216
+and prescribed research bodies 9,854 7,039

-Current assets:
+Current assets: 445

-Secured loan at cost 1,500 1,500
+Secured investment at cost Secured loan at cost 445 - 1,500

+Secured Idan at cost 445

+445 1,500

 Non-current assets:

+NOII-CUITEIIL d55el5.

-Secured investment at cost 445 445
+Secured investment at cost - 445

+7,659 6,909

+Secured investment at cost 7,659 7,659

-Secured loan at cost 6,909 8,409
+Secured investment at cost 6,909

-Current liabilities:

-Payables 1,699 2,025

-4 Income 4.1 Revenue from gifts to public health entities vesting in the Board Revenue from gifts to public health entities vesting in the Board 2,865 e Board

-Revenue from gifts to public health entities ed on e Board

-• ed on e Board

-vesting in the Board 2,865 ed on e Board

-e Board

-Gifts of cash vesting in the Board are recognised on receipt.
-Bequests and legacies are also recognise their receipt from the administrator or excutors of an estate.

-Gifts other than cash vesting in the board are recognised on receipt, with a corresponding asset of the being recognised when control of the asset passes.
-This revenue includes gifts from donations and be and is measured at fair value. equests

-4.2 Revenue from charitable foundations and other trusts

-Revenue from charitable foundations and

-other trusts 514 537

-Where the Board is an income beneficiary of a charitable foundation or trust the income has been recorded separately in the Statement of Comprehensive Income on its receipt.
-The Board has no ownership interest or control of the assets or management of the respective charitable foundation or trust.

-4.3 Investment (expense) revenue
+2027 2023 \$'000 \$'000 4 Income 4.1 Revenue from gifts to public health entities vesting in the Board Revenue from gifts to public health entities vesting in the Board 6,628 2,865 Gifts of cash vesting in the Board are recognised on receipt.
+Bequests and legacie their receipt from the administrator or executors of an estate. s are also recogni sed on Gifts other than cash vesting in the board are recognised on receipt, with a corresp being recognised when control of the asset passes.
+This revenue includes gifts fro and is measured at fair value. - 4.2 Revenue from charitable foundations and other trusts Revenue from charitable foundations and other trusts 329 514 Where the Board is an income beneficiary of a charitable foundation or trust the increcorded separately in the Statement of Comprehensive Income on its receipt.
+The ownership interest or control of the assets or management of the respective charita or trust.
+Board has no 4.3 Investment (expense) revenue Funds SA Gain on change in fair value of other financial assets 9,759 9,557 Gain/(loss) from disposal of other financial assets Imputation credits 9 311 (6) 349 Interest & dividend revenue 555 389 Gain from fair value adjustment of investment properties (refer note 8.2) 250 675

-Funds SA

-Gain/(loss) on change in fair value of other financial assets 9,557 (7,365)

-(Loss)/Gain from disposal of other financial assets (6) 5

-Imputation credits 349 469

-Interest & dividend revenue 389 100

-Gain from fair value adjustment of

-investment properties (refer note 8.2) 675 8,879

-1,407 9,453

-Total investment revenue 10,964 2,088